zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-05-plot-overview.md

-# Activity 2.5: Introduction to charts with pandas.DataFrame.plot()
+# 5. Introduction to charts with pandas.DataFrame.plot()

 The aim during the data exploration phase is to get a better understanding of the data to decide if what you have is largely free from data quality issues and that it suits the needs of your project.